cauterize-tools/cauterize/README.md

   operations in order to emit code.
 Concepts should be simple in nature and have at least one obvious method for implementation.

-## Conventions

-In this document the following terms have concrete meanings:

-  * byte - an array of 8 bits of data

 ## Schema Language

 The schema language uses parentheses to enclose each of its expressions.
 All